Options Types on Iq Option

 Back to fundamentals

 First and foremost, familiarize yourself with the general description of an option: An option represents a contract enabling its holder with the right to purchase or sell an asset unit at a certain price and on a certain date.
 An option with the ability to purchase with a certain price is named Call.
-An option with the ability to sell is called Put.
+An option with the ability to sell is called Put like on binomo broker.
 The standard goal is applicable to both types: to generate profit based on the difference between the selling and buying price.
 Options can be divided into different styles (aka “families”).
 The majority of styles belong to American and/or European style.

 American vs European options